HomeLatest NewsTelecom4G adoption up as 53% Indians bought smartphones online in 2016: Deloitte

 “The most common reason given for not using phone to make a payment was fear about security, cited by 29 per cent of respondents,” the survey noted.

-The survey analysed the mobile usage habits of over 2,000 Indian consumers as part of a survey of 53,000 respondents across five continents and 31 countries.
+The survey analysed the mobile usage habits of over 2,000 Indian consumers as part of a global survey of 53,000 respondents across five continents and 31 countries.

 The India data comprised of representatives from eight urban cities with internet access and adults aged between 18 and 54.